davidacodes/Lucid-AI-Learning-Reader/tasks.md

   - Accept: both return validated, cited output.

 - [ ] **T4.6** Dashboard endpoint
-  - Deliverable: `GET /dashboard` with retention scores, session count, per-document progress.
+  - Deliverable: `GET /dashboard` with retention scores, session count, per-document progress scoped to `discord_user_id`.
   - Accept: response time <2s on a corpus of 10 documents (spec **A6**).

 ---

-## Phase 5 — Frontend
+## Phase 5 — Discord Bot

-- [ ] **T5.1** Reader shell
+- [ ] **T5.1** Bot scaffolding
-  - Deliverable: two-pane layout, document loader, chapter navigation.
-  - Accept: opening a chapter shows its text without layout shift.
+  - Deliverable: `discord.py` v2 app with slash command registration, bot token config, and health-check startup log.
+  - Accept: bot comes online, slash commands appear in a test server, and `bot.is_ready()` is true.

-- [ ] **T5.2** Dyslexia-friendly defaults
+- [ ] **T5.2** `/upload` command
-  - Deliverable: font picker (incl.
-OpenDyslexic), line-spacing slider, theme toggle, max-line-width control.
-  - Accept: defaults meet spec **A7**; settings persist across reloads.
+  - Deliverable: accepts a PDF attachment, forwards file to `POST /documents`, replies with an ingestion-progress message, edits it to a success embed on `document.ready`.
+  - Accept: uploading a real PDF produces a "ready" confirmation in Discord; duplicate upload is a no-op with a user-friendly message.

-- [ ] **T5.3** Summary drawer
+- [ ] **T5.3** Active-document state
-  - Deliverable: pre-chapter summary appears on chapter open; citation markers tap-through to source.
-  - Accept: clicking a citation scrolls and highlights the cited span.
+  - Deliverable: per-user in-memory (or Redis) store of `active_document_id`; commands default to it when no document argument is supplied.
+  - Accept: after `/upload`, subsequent commands work without specifying the document; user can override with an explicit argument.

-- [ ] **T5.4** Quiz drawer
+- [ ] **T5.4** `/read` command
-  - Deliverable: end-of-chapter quiz UI with rating buttons (Again/Hard/Good/Easy), explanations on miss.
-  - Accept: quiz state persists if user navigates away and returns.
+  - Deliverable: posts chapter summary as a Discord embed; offers a **Next Chapter** button to advance.
+  - Accept: summary text and page citation render correctly in the embed; button advances chapter ordinal.

-- [ ] **T5.5** Q&A drawer
+- [ ] **T5.5** `/quiz` command + MCQ interactions ⚡ parallel-safe
-  - Deliverable: free-form question input with streaming answer + citation chips; doesn't disrupt reading position.
-  - Accept: scroll position preserved when drawer opens/closes.
+  - Deliverable: sends questions one at a time as embeds with A/B/C/D button components; after answer, disables buttons and appends explanation + citation blockquote.
+  - Accept: correct answer highlights correctly; wrong answer shows explanation; quiz state survives a bot restart (persisted via `Quiz`/`QuizItem` models).

-- [ ] **T5.6** Glossary panel
+- [ ] **T5.6** `/review` command ⚡ parallel-safe
-  - Deliverable: searchable term list with follow-up question affordance per term.
-  - Accept: tapping a term in the reader opens the glossary entry.
+  - Deliverable: fetches SM-2 due items via `GET /sessions/today` and runs the same MCQ button flow as `/quiz`.
+  - Accept: only items with `next_review <= now()` appear; SM-2 state updates after each rating.

-- [ ] **T5.7** Dashboard view
+- [ ] **T5.7** `/ask` command
-  - Deliverable: retention chart, session calendar, per-document progress bars.
+  - Deliverable: takes a free-form question string, calls `POST /documents/:id/qa`, posts answer embed with citation blockquotes; spills to a thread if over Discord's 4096-char embed limit.
+  - Accept: out-of-document questions receive the "not in document" message; answers include page citations.

+- [ ] **T5.8** `/simplify`, `/glossary`, `/dashboard` commands ⚡ parallel-safe
+  - Deliverable: `/simplify` accepts a quoted passage; `/glossary` accepts a term; `/dashboard` posts a retention embed.
-  - Accept: matches the API contract from T4.6 and renders within 2s.
+  - Accept: all three commands return cited, validated output matching the API contract from T4.5–T4.6.

+- [ ] **T5.9** Rate-limit queue
+  - Deliverable: outbound Discord message queue that respects per-channel and global rate limits; backs off on 429 responses.
+  - Accept: a quiz flow with 10 rapid answers does not produce a Discord API error.

 ---